IQSS/dataverse/doc/sphinx-guides/source/contributor/documentation.md

 `make html`

+#### Building the Guides with a Sphinx Docker Container and a Makefile

+We have added a Makefile to simplify the process of building the guides using a Docker container, you can use the following commands from the repository root:

+- `make docs-html`
+- `make docs-pdf`
+- `make docs-epub`
+- `make docs-all`

-#### Building the Guides with a Sphinx Docker Container
+#### Building the Guides with a Sphinx Docker Container and CLI

 If you want to build the guides using a Docker container, execute the following command in the repository root:

-`docker run -it --rm -v $(pwd):/docs sphinxdoc/sphinx:3.5.4 bash -c "cd doc/sphinx-guides && pip3 install -r requirements.txt && make html"`
+`docker run -it --rm -v $(pwd):/docs sphinxdoc/sphinx:7.2.6 bash -c "cd doc/sphinx-guides && pip3 install -r requirements.txt && make html"`

 #### Previewing the Guides